TravisWheelerLab/sufr/README.md

-  check      Check sufr file for correctness extract    Extract suffixes from a sufr file list       List the suffix array from a sufr file locate     Locate for sequences in a sufr file summarize  Summarize sufr file help       Print this message or the help of the given subcommand(s)
+  check      Check sufr file for correctness extract    Extract suffixes from a sufr file list       List the suffix array from a sufr file count      Count occurrences of sequences in a sufr file locate     Locate sequences in a sufr file summarize  Summarize sufr file help       Print this message or the help of the given subcommand(s)